The Truth About Nonfiction Reading

 Run time: 55:00

 We’ve all heard the saying that truth is stranger than fiction.
 But what about nonfiction?
-As education leaders, we’re often told that students rarely choose to read nonfiction and, when it’s assigned to them, they struggle to comprehend it.
+There’s a common perception that students rarely choose to read nonfiction and, when it’s assigned to them, they struggle to comprehend it.

 In this webinar, Dr. Gene Kerns puts these statements to the test, sharing research-based insights that challenge three common myths about nonfiction reading: